42Azul/AdventOfCode2024/Day16/README.md

    - Moving into a wall (`#`) was not allowed.

 4. **Tracking Costs**:
    - A `map<char, long>` was maintained for each grid cell to store the best-known cost for each direction.
-   - If a newly found cost was lower than a previously recorded cost, it was updated, and the new state was pushed into the priority queue.
+(Basic Dijkstra logic)

 5. **Termination**: The algorithm stopped once all potential paths were explored, and the minimum cost for reaching `E` in any direction was recorded.